 fbpx Skip to main content

 Niche strains are becoming a hot topic this year.
-While COVID-19 had many indoors and learning new skills, many have found their way to in-home cultivation.
-With so many learning how to grow the biggest and best buds from the safety of their own home, there has been a resurgence in finding new and richer strains that may have flown under the radar.
+While COVID-19 kept many indoors and taught them new skills, many have found their way to in-home cultivation.
+With so many learning how to grow the biggest and best buds from the safety of their own homes, there has been a resurgence in finding new and richer strains that may have flown under the radar.
 But why is this happening?

 Well…